 Kanusan is Finolhu’s signature pan-Asian dinner venue and somewhere that I had quite high hopes for.
-Unfortunately we visited on an evening when it was raining so we weren’t able to fully enjoy the overwater ambiance.
+Unfortunately, we visited on an evening when it was raining, so we weren’t able to fully enjoy the overwater ambiance.

 If the logo didn’t give it away, one step inside confirmed my worst fears.
 This place is an 80s throwback, a radically different proposition to the Waldorf Astoria’s beautifully elegant, overwater Chinese restaurant: Li-Long.

 Service was also very odd here.
 Staff insisted that the handful of guests on this rainy evening should wait at the bar for their tables.
-This despite the fact that almost every table in the restaurant was empty and the bar area was full on uncleared tables.
+This despite the fact that almost every table in the restaurant was empty and the bar area was full of uncleared tables.

 We took a seat at the bar where the door to the kitchen had been left open.
 We were then greeted by the one member of bar staff who promptly ran off after a loud crash emanated from behind the open door.
 After five minutes or so we wandered back to the restaurant area and took a seat at an empty table, since the server never returned from the kitchen.
 Another equally bemused couple, who had been waiting at the bar, did the same.

-The menu consisted of a variety of Westernised ‘classics’: chicken chow mein, sweet and sour prawns, Thai green curry etc. There was nothing wrong with it per se but it in combination with the decor it felt more like an exercise in nostalgic comfort eating than the signature dining experience that this restaurant purported to deliver.
+The menu consisted of a variety of Westernised ‘classics’: chicken chow mein, sweet and sour prawns, Thai green curry etc. There was nothing wrong with it per se, but in combination with the decor it felt more like an exercise in nostalgic comfort eating than the signature dining experience that this restaurant purported to deliver.

 I’ve lived in both China and Thailand before so admittedly I have a unique frame of reference.
 Nevertheless, compared to London favourites like Hakkasan, Som Saa and Smoking Goat, this meal still fell far short.